rkowen/OpenID-Connect/README.md

 Also it's assumed some knowledge of the PostgreSQL relational database and its tools.

-The PostgreSQL-* images rely on the "official" PostgreSQL Docker image, which should be downloaded to your local set of images with:
+The PostgreSQL-xxx images rely on the "official" PostgreSQL Docker image, which can be downloaded to your local set of images with:

 ```
 	docker pull postgres:9.3.4